-Throughout my years in grade school, I was involved with Girl Guides of Canada both as a member and volunteer as a mentor for the younger girls.
-The program has taught me independence, respect, and the importance of friendship and teamwork while allowing for once in a lifetime opportunities and surfacing my passions to camp and travel.
+Throughout my years in grade school, I was involved with Girl Guides of Canada both as a member and volunteer mentor for the younger girls.
+The program has taught me independence, respect, and the importance of friendship, teamwork, and collaboration while allowing for once in a lifetime opportunities and surfacing my passions to camp and travel.
 I strongly believe that traveling is a powerful form of education and that camping helps people construct a grateful attitude towards life.
 I hope to works these beliefs and ideas from my personal experiences into my teaching style to help combine my passions with my career.

 My family members are major sports enthusiasts and although I do not competitively play a sport myself, I enjoy cheering on my brothers, watching professional leagues and being a part of intermural teams.
 I am looking forward to joining a teacher team where we can learn and grow alongside each other.

 I am very familiar with the stigma that high school students are difficult to teach because they don’t always respect authority or care what the teacher has to say, but I am motivated by the challenge to inspire and enthuse students and help them appreciate and recognize the significance of the gift of education.
 In a blog post by Brian Gatens, he explains how teaching high school students insists that teachers go beyond instructing simply the content of the course but rather provide their students with work habits and social skills required to be successful in our forever growing technology-centered and team-based world.